abhi-s-03/PDFPilot-Pro/README.md

 ## Features
 - Upload and process multiple PDF files
-- Extract text from PDFs a
+- Extract text from PDFs
 - Answer questions based on PDF content
 - Option to search beyond the PDF content using Google Generative AI